BorisStankov98/Anch-assignment/README.md

 I exported the database from ADS to json and basiacly hard-coded as the response from the API.

+## Things to keep in mind !!!!

+***Clean Code***
+Is a concept that was not used in this project for the simple reason I had to rush a lot and make things work

+***No Attention to Deatail***
+I paid attention to as much details as I could and focused on implementing as much "Functionality" as possible rather than going for "Pixel Perfection"
 # Finaly a big thank you for the time and consideration